Mpox (formerly Monkeypox)

 Side effects

 Side effects of the mpox vaccine are common but usually mild and go away quickly.
 Most people have redness, swelling and pain in the spot where they received the injection.
-Tiredness, headache and muscle pain can also occur after vaccination.
-If you are worried about any potential side effects of vaccines, talk to your immunisation provider, local sexual health clinic or GP.
+Some people also experience irritation, headache and muscle pain.

 Do I need a booster dose?